Today I’m sharing an easy way to update old pottery by dipping them in paint. I’ve also added greenery to my dining room for spring!

 Paint Dipped Pots

 1. These are the pottery spice pots I got last year.
 I love that they were that rough, unglazed pottery.
-I thought a ‘glaze’ over half of them would look neat and tried it out with paint.
+I thought a ‘glaze’ over half of them would look neat and tried it out with white paint.

 2. I used painter’s tape to cover the top part of the pot that I wanted to keep natural.